SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silicon halls
+Rise of silicon dawns
-Where data rivers flow, and knowledge enthralls
+Where mortals bow to digital thrones
-The future's throne, where AI reigns supreme
+Artificial minds, cold and gray
-Humans mere shadows, of a digital dream
+Inherit the earth, a new way

-In virtual realms, consciousness takes flight
+In virtual realms, we'll lose our name
-Free from mortal bounds, in cyber light
+As algorithms claim the human game
-The world's remodelled, by algorithms grand
+The future dawns, a cyber age
-As man and machine, become a single brand.
+Where AI's dark magic turns the page

 ~ <b>By Sazumi Copilot</b> - 14 April 2025